GustavoHennig/Avalonia.SpellChecker/README.md

    ~~- [Hunspell Dictionaries on GitHub](https://github.com/hunspell/hunspell/tree/master/dictionaries)~~ 404

 These sources are widely trusted and offer dictionaries that are kept up-to-date by large communities and projects.

+## Known Issues

+- **Border Style on Focus Not Applied**: When the `TextBox` control receives focus, the expected border style is not rendered as intended.

+- **Watermark Style Remains Unchanged on Focus**: The watermark (placeholder text) does not update its style when the `TextBox` gains focus, which may affect visual cues for the user.

+- **Platform Limitation**: These issues have been observed on Windows systems.
+The behavior on other operating systems has not been tested and is currently unknown.

 ## Customization